fdrx/fdrx.github.com/_posts/2025-07-31-hsh-bohetang-14.md

 image: 2025-07-31-hsh-bohetang-14/1.webp
 tags: [puerh, sheng, huishenghao]
 ---
 Like drinking puerh with sugar for the first 3 brews.
+Too sweet.
-Velvet puerh, you can brew it too much, it will remain good.
+Velvet puerh in the mouth, and you can brew it too much, it will remain good and clean.
-Penetrating relaxing Qi
-Makes you keep the mouth closed
-Taidi teas can produce the same effects but with agressivity, here it's pure and rounded
+Penetrating relaxing Qi, makes me keep the mouth closed Taidi teas can produce the same effects but along with agressivity, here it's pure and rounded.

-dies pretty fast though (à verifier)
+Dies pretty fast though.

+I'll have to make a deeper review in the future.

 ![{{ page.title }}]({{ site.img_path }}{{ page.image }})